About Us|Contact Us|Media Centre|Press Release|News|Careers|Blog|Client Area

-UK Visa Bureau » UK Visas and Immigration » Tier 2 Work Permits
+UK Visa Bureau » UK Visas and Immigration » Tier 2 Work Permit

 The Tier 2 work permit system replaces the old UK Work Permit system.
-Tier 2 work permits are applied for by employers who need to fill a vacant position with a specific person.
+Tier 2 work permits are applied for by employees who are coming to the UK to fill a vacant position that cannot be filled by a British citizen and who have confirmed sponsorship from a licensed UK employer.

 It is vital that the employer can show that the business is genuine and that there is a genuine requirement for the intended role.
 In addition, the proposed employee must be suitably skilled and/or qualified for the vacant position, meeting the basic requirements and passing the Tier 2 points test.